 On Jan.
 1, 2019, while the confetti was still fresh on the streets of Times Square, a space probe billions of miles from Earth made a historic flyby of an object dating back to the earliest days of our solar system.

-Despite its small size, Ultima Thule is no ordinary space rock.
+Despite its small size, Arrokoth is no ordinary space rock.
 A resident of the Kuiper Belt, a location beyond Neptune containing early remnants from our solar system's formation, it has largely remained untouched for billions of years.
 It's also so far from the sun that temperatures there are nearly absolute zero, helping preserve ancient clues that might have otherwise been lost.